Explore the magnificent Bay Of Fires coastline | Tourism Tasmania Anson Smart

 Meals: B,L,D

-Following a leisurely breakfast, allowing time for a morning swim or walk, we depart from the lodge.
-Walking through eucalypt forests and coastal heath land, many native birds can be seen and heard (including the endemic black cockatoo).
-After enjoying lunch, your return trip takes you through the Pipers Brook Wine Region, stopping at Dr Andrew Pirie's vineyard.
-At the conclusion of your walk at Entally Lodge, we will run a shuttle service into Launceston CBD via the airport.
+Following a leisurely breakfast, allowing time for a morning swim, walk, or final spa treatment, we depart from the lodge.
+Walking through eucalypt forests and coastal heath land, many native birds can be seen and heard, including the endemic black cockatoo or green rosella, while we refuel with lunch.
+We then travel onto Launceston to arrive back at the Red Feather Inn, where we have time to raise a glass to the five wonderful days spent together.
+You have the option to depart from the inn, or take the shuttle service into Launceston CBD via the airport.
 We will drop off at the Launceston Airport at 6:15pm followed by Launceston CBD (Chalmers Church) at 6:30pm.
-If you are staying at the Quamby Homestead a return shuttle will be arranged. (walking approx 4km, 1hr)
+If you are staying at the Quamby Homestead a return shuttle will be arranged.

 Meals: B,L